bayes343/tsbase/README.md

-# tsdotnet
+# tsbase

 A work in progress TypeScript framework / set of base class libraries - not a frontend framework.

-* Run below commands in the tsbase directory.
+* Run below commands in the tsbase-library directory.

 ## Intsall
 - run cmd: `npm install`